autogoal/survey/docs/index.md

 Afterwards, when we have introduced all the building blocks of the AutoML process, we'll be able to look back at these definitions in more details.

 ### Hyperparameter optimization

-Hyperparameter optimization is a huge field, with lots of internal research.

 ### Full model selection